Almost ready!

 Steven L. Hopp was trained in life sciences and received his PhD from Indiana University.
 He has published papers in bioacoustics, ornithology, animal behavior and more recently in sustainable agriculture.
 He is the founder and director of the Meadowview Farmers Guild, a community development project that includes a local foods restaurant and general store that source their products locally.
 He teaches at Emory & Henry College in the Environmental Studies department.
 He coauthored Animal, Vegetable, Miracle with Barbara Kingsolver and Camille Kingsolver.

-Barbara Kingsolver is the author of ten bestselling works of fiction, including the novels Unsheltered, Flight Behavior, The Lacuna, The Poisonwood Bible, Animal Dreams, and The Bean Trees, as well as books of poetry, essays, and creative nonfiction.
-Her work of narrative nonfiction is the influential bestseller Animal, Vegetable, Miracle: A Year of Food Life.
-Kingsolver’s work has been translated into more than twenty languages and has earned literary awards and a devoted readership at home and abroad.
-She was awarded the National Humanities Medal, our country’s highest honor for service through the arts, as well as the Dayton Literary Peace Prize for the body of her work.
-She lives with her family on a farm in southern Appalachia.
+Barbara Kingsolver is the author of ten bestselling works of fiction, including the novels Unsheltered, The Bean Trees, and The Poisonwood Bible, as well as books of poetry, essays, creative nonfiction, and Coyote’s Wild Home, a children’s book co-authored with Lily Kingsolver.
+She also collaborated with family members on the influential Animal, Vegetable, Miracle: A Year of Food Life.
+Kingsolver’s work has been translated into more than thirty languages and has earned a devoted readership at home and abroad.
+She is a member of the American Academy of Arts and Letters, and has received numerous awards and honors including the 2023 Pulitzer Prize for Fiction for her novel, Demon Copperhead, the National Humanities Medal, and most recently, the National Book Foundation's Medal for Distinguish Contribution to American Letters.
+She lives with her husband on a farm in southern Appalachia.

 Camille Kingsolver graduated from Duke University in 2009 and currently works in the mental health field.
 She is an active advocate for the local-food movement, doing public speaking for young adults of her own generation navigating food choices in a difficult economy.
 She lives in Asheville, N.C., and grows a vegetable garden in her front yard.